 And nearly 70 percent of current adult smokers in the United States said they wanted to quit.
-Great news is that using CBD to quit smoking may be a promising treatment, plus, chances of success increase with each quit attempt, so don't give up.
+The great news is that using CBD to quit smoking may be a promising treatment, plus, chances of success increase with each quit attempt, so don't give up.

 This is where the benefits of CBD may help you get through those horrible nicotine withdrawal symptoms in a number of ways, including:

 It helps reduce withdrawal symptoms

 Some research indicates that Cannabidiol (CBD) reduces withdrawal symptoms in nicotine-dependent rats and the study suggests that using CBD as a strategy to alleviate the withdrawal symptoms upon nicotine-cessation may be beneficial.